Skip to content

 • Deactivate Wireless Network Interfaces

-Deactivating wireless network interfaces should prevent normal usage of the wireless capability. <br><br> Configure the system to disable all wire...
+Deactivating wireless network interfaces should prevent normal usage of the wireless capability. <br> <br> Verify that there are no wireless interfaces configured on the system with the f...

 Rule Medium Severity